-Override Default Values in values.yaml
+Override default values in values.yaml

 hyperscale-helm is the name of the folder which was extracted in the previous step.
 In the above directory structure, the values.yaml file contains all of the configurable properties with their default values.
 These default values can be overridden while deploying Hyperscale Compliance, as per the requirements.
 If the values.yaml file needs to be overridden, create a copy of values.yaml and edit the required properties.
-While deploying Hyperscale Compliance, values.yaml file can be overridden using either of the following commands:
+While deploying Hyperscale Compliance, values.yaml file can be overridden using either of the following while deploying Hyperscale Compliance, values.yamL file can be overridden using either of the following commands: